USSR anti-religious campaign (1970s–1987): Psychiatric abuse

 Soviet psychiatric practice considered that highly educated people who became religious believers at a mature age, especially if they came from atheist families, suffered from a psychotic disorder.
 This diagnosis was especially used for monks or nuns as well as for well-educated preachers.
 This practice allowed for popular monks and nuns (or other believers) who otherwise could not be plausibly charged with any other crime, to be removed and sent to psychiatric facilities.
 Since their faith was considered to be a mental disorder, people who were given this treatment were given immediate release if they renounced their faith in God and therefore had become "cured".

 Particular cases of this that are known include:

 The religious nationalist Gennady Shimanov was interned for two and half months in 1962 in a psychiatric hospital that administered insulin shock therapy to cure him of his religious belief.
 He was interned again in 1969 for a few weeks after which he was released as a result of public attention of his incarceration.

 Fr Iosif Mikhailov of Ufa who was sent to the Kazan psycho-prison in 1972 and remained there for up to at least the last years of communism.

 Valeria (Makeev), a nun at the same facility from 1978 up to at least the last years of communism.
 She was initially accused of black-marketing (for selling religious articles to believers), but when the case for this failed to materialize, she was instead diagnosed as psychotic.

 Fr Lev Konin was sent to psycho-prison several times before he was expelled to the West in 1979.
 He had contacts with Leningrad students and had spoken at an unofficial religio-philosophic seminar of young Soviet intellectuals in Leningrad.

 Yurii Belov, a student of history and literature, was sent to the Sychevcka psycho-prison and was told in 1974 by a representative of the central Moscow Serbsky Institute of Forensic Medicine: ‘In our view religious convictions are a form of pathology, hence our use of drugs’.

-A 33-year-old doctor, Olga Skrebets with a PhD in medical sciences, was diagnosed with an early stage of schizophrenia and sent to a hospital in Kiev in 1971 after she had withdrawn from CPSU membership for religious reason.
+A 33-year-old doctor, Olga Skrebets with a PhD in medical sciences, was diagnosed with an early stage of schizophrenia and sent to a hospital in Kyiv in 1971 after she had withdrawn from CPSU membership for religious reason.